sjbennett123/polarlarp/content/background/bloody_fist.md

 #### Ahon the Hope-Flayer

+Carries Magic Items:
+- Blade of The Black Shadow (+3 2h Sword, Darkness Aura, Destruction Aura)
+- Amulet of the Fist (Cloak Command x2, Cloak Charm x2, Cloak Curse x1)

 “He stands tall like a tree, covered in animal furs and a Wolves head on his, burning Orange Eyes like the embers of a fire, 2 large blades on his back that could fell Giants, his very stare strikes fear in your heart and makes you question what It means to be called a warrior…”

+Not much is known about Ahrouns true power.
+He was once a meet Orc in the Bloody Fist ranks.
+His father died in his arms as a child during the last war 20 years ago in Stonewood.
+Once he met the Black Shadow he became empowered and he changed as a person.
+He went from being a reputable fighter and rising leader to a Master of Arms and an absolute terror on the Battlefield.
+No one has seen him without his Wolf Mask in years, his eyes glow an eerie Orange now with the hatred that freely flows through him.
+Despite this new power and all his hatred that fuels him he remains relatively calm unless he is challenged or his authority is questioned.

 ##### A Dark Bargain with the Black Shadow